 Cape Hatteras National Seashore

 If sleeping to the sound of the ocean waves and the sight of sea turtles along the seashore sounds appealing to you, then a trip to Cape Hatteras National Seashore is in order.
 Combining the calm of the salt marshes with the beautiful starry night sky, campers are spoiled for choice with the four campgrounds near the ocean.
 Providing a unique way to experience the barrier islands, here you can get an up close and personal look at the plants, wildlife, and natural landscapes.
-Take a stroll along the picturesque beach, kayak along the sound, or climb the Cape Hatteras Lighthouse for a day you won’t soon forget, as the 75 miles of protected land along North Carolina’s Outer Banks is a beautiful place to explore.
+Take a stroll along the picturesque beach, kayak along the sound, or climb the Cape Hatteras Lighthouse, one of the most picturesque lighthouses in North Carolina, to see its 75 miles of protected land along the Outer Banks.

 With sheer cliffs and peaks of bare rock, Hanging Rock State Park offers a combination of quiet forest and cascading waterfalls.
 With a breathtaking view of the Piedmont plateau, campers will find tent and trailer campgrounds and cabins for those who prefer a more glamping-type experience.
 Covering more than 18 miles, the hiking trails are here are worthy of a day trip to see the waterfalls and mountain views, while those who want to see the trails on a bike will find a single track with a view of the Sauratown Mountains.
 Ideal for a day of soaking the area’s beauty, head to the 12-acre lake to cool off in the refreshing waters.